 Take advantage of the warmest, clearest waters on the eastern seaboard.
 The nutrient rich Gulf Stream is an ocean highway bringing a huge diversity and abundance of marine life right to us.
 Experience the ease of drift diving above healthy reefs and exciting wrecks.
 Expect to see a variety of sharks, as many as five species of sea turtles, countless tropical fish, rays, goliath groupers and much more.

-- The Breakers Reef- This is one of the prettiest reefs in the Palm Beach area.
-It gets its name from the famous Breakers Hotel, as it is directly offshore.
-It has a 4 to 8 foot ledge covered in barrel sponges and soft corals, and is graced with a statue of King Neptune at the north end of the reef.
-Besides turtles, rays, eels, sharks and large schools of tropical fish, you can see spotted eagle rays, and countless invertebrates.
-This is a dive you can do over and over and see something new each time.
+- The Breakers Reef – This incredible reef system gets its name from the famous Breakers Hotel, as it’s located directly offshore.
+It’s graced with an 8-foot statue of King Neptune at the north end and runs for miles at depths of 42 to 60 feet with undercuts, crevices, and a 4 to 8 foot ledge that’s covered in barrel sponges and soft corals.
+Besides sea turtles, rays, eels, sharks and large schools of tropical fish, you can often see spotted eagle rays, and countless invertebrates.
+This is one of the prettiest reefs in the Palm Beach area and is a site you can dive over and over and see something new each time.
 Photographers will have endless subjects, whether shooting wide angle or macro.

 - The Trench- This reef has a 12-foot wide trench cut through the reef east to west.
 This provides all kinds of animals a place to hide and escape the current.
 Located at the very south end of the Breakers Reef, you can drift out of the Trench and onto the reef to finish the dive.
 This is one of our favorite night dive spots.
 You can see lobsters and crabs, and turtles and sharks like to sleep under its large ledge.